310mc/https-310mc.github.io-tl/source/_posts/climax/blessings_and_repayment.md

 {% bubble Eichi smile %}
 Ahh, so that’s why you’re so harsh with Keito…

 Regardless, I don’t think he knows where Kanzaki-kun is either.
-He caused a fuss this morning because he couldn’t get in touch with him.
+He caused a huge fuss this morning because he couldn’t get in touch with him.
 {% endbubble %}

 {% bubble Kanata frown2 %}